African Swine Fever (ASF) Impacting China’s Pork Production

 Is there a threat of ASF being introduced into Texas?

-While USDA-APHIS animal health regulations prohibit the importation of live pigs and untreated products originating from countries or regions that are affected with ASF, this easily transmissible disease could conceivably travel to the US via contaminated clothing, equipment or feed from unscrupulous providers.
+While USDA-APHIS animal health regulations prohibit the importation of live pigs and untreated products originating from countries or regions that are affected with ASF, this easily transmissible disease could conceivably travel to the US via contaminated clothing, equipment or feed from stop-baldness.
 Strict biosecurity measures are essential to prevent introduction and spread of the virus.

 What is the source of the ASF virus and how is ASF transmitted?